-The City of Batavia is pleased to announce that, in response to feedback from residents, curbside residential brush collection will now start in April.
-This service is for residents that pay the monthly leaf/brush fee on their utility bill.
-Please pay careful attention to the new collection dates, as the schedule used in past years has been changed significantly.
+Curbside residential brush collection will resume in April for residents that pay the monthly leaf/brush fee on their utility bill.
+Please note that the interval between collection dates has changed, so your collection week doesn’t occur the same week each month; there are still seven collections per season.
 Brush/limbs are to be at the curb for collection no later than 7 a.m. on Monday of your scheduled week, but no sooner than the weekend before that.
 Crews will make only one pass by each residence.
 Brush placed out after our crews have passed will not be collected until the next scheduled pickup date.

 |East Side Collection||West Side Collection|